valesios/cordova-plugin-startapp-ads/README.md

 document.addEventListener('startappads.banner.load_fail', () => {
   //banner failed to load
   //do something here
   //IMPORTANT: if banner failed to load dont use StartAppAds.showBanner(); again.
-StartAppAds will load a new one by itself!
+  //StartAppAds will load a new one by itself!
 });

 document.addEventListener('startappads.banner.clicked', () => {